pittpv/aztec-monitoring-script/en/README.md

 5. 👥 Find PeerID
 6. 🏛️ Find governanceProposerPayload
 7. 🔗 Check Proven L2 Block *(data for getting Apprentice role in Discord)*
    - Now you can set your own port (default port 8080).
-The new port number will be saved in the environment file .env-aztec-agent *(update from 05/30/2025)*
+The new port number will be saved in the environment file .env-aztec-agent
 8. 🔌 Change RPC URL
 9. 🔍 Search for validator and check status  *(update from 05/30/2025)*
 0. 🚪 Exit